aassxun/Understanding-Vision-Tasks/README.md

 #### 2. Training
 Please refer to exps/7B.sh

+### Evaluation
+#### Evaluation Environment
+Additional environment for [ControlNet++](https://github.com/liming-ai/ControlNet_Plus_Plus) is required for the evaluation stage.
+#### Evaluation Data and stage
+We provide json for evalution data in 'Evaluation_Data_JSON'.
+Then you have to follow these json files to generate images and evaluate them respectively.

 ### Samples for Zero-shot Capabilities on Vision Tasks (Relatively Simple Samples)

 #### Instruction-level Zero-shot Samples (Depth Estimation)